 7 - Never stop learning and never give up teaching

-Two more things on learning: (1) every time you meet someone, or interact with someone new, make it very clear to them that you want to learn what they have to teach—again, especially the younger ones, because they are the most honest and the least bound by preconceived notions—encourage them to share their knowledge.
+Two more things on learning: (1) every time you meet someone new, make it very clear to them that you want to learn what they have to teach—again, especially the younger ones, because they are the most honest and the least bound by preconceived notions—encourage them to share their knowledge.
 And (2), be careful when saying the word “no” (or “no thanks”).
 Stop, and think about the doors you are about to close when declining help, advise, or suggestions.
 Always ask for more, and never brush off a suggestion.

 8 - Be conscious and cautious when speaking

 Furthermore, discussing controversial subjects can very easily lead to misunderstandings and poorly expressed ideas.
-A good antidote for this to ask them about their opinions (from an objective standpoint) instead of telling them about yours; no matter how correct you think you are.
+A good antidote for this is to ask them about their opinions (from an objective standpoint) instead of telling them about yours; no matter how correct you think you are.
 An even more conservative approach would be: “Where there is no occasion for expressing an opinion, it’s best to be silent, for there is nothing more certain than that it is at all times more easy to make enemies than friends” – George Washington.

 9 - Refrain from idleness and aim for greatness

-Never settle for average results or ordinary methods—it is important NOT to expect or demand others to do so—but as far as your actions go, aim for greatness!
+Never settle for average results or ordinary methods—it is important NOT to expect or demand others to do the same—but as far as your actions go, aim for greatness!
 Mediocrity is the default consequence of a lack of self‑improvement.
 Always be honest, ruthlessly self‑critical, and only compare yourself to others as a way to to improve your methods—not to establish a totem.
 Because there is no totem.
 Life is not a race, and if it were, you must only beat yourself!
 “There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self” – Ernest Hemingway.

 10 - Adapt